turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 end
 ```

-And now we iterate over our array and create our objects.
+Now, we can iterate over our array and create our objects.

 ```
 films = parsed.map do |data|